Theresa Russell: Early life

+Career

-1976–1980: Career beginnings
+1976–1979: Career beginnings

 Through her modeling work, Russell met photographer Peter Douglas, son of Kirk Douglas, who introduced her to film producer Sam Spiegel in 1975.
 At the time, Spiegel was beginning production of a film adaptation of F. Scott Fitzgerald's The Last Tycoon, directed by Elia Kazan and adapted for the screen by Harold Pinter.
 Spiegel suggested that Russell audition for the role of Cecilia Brady, the daughter of a studio executive (played by Robert Mitchum), a part in which she was ultimately cast.
+Russell said she was initially intimidated during filming due to her lack of screen acting experience: "I just felt like I needed to do my job.
+I couldn't relate to all of these famous people."
+For her credit in the film, she adopted the surname Russell, the given name of her paternal grandfather, which she used professionally from thereon.